Katy Perry Has No Plans To Tour Anytime Soon

 In May, she released “Never Really Over,” the electropop anthem.
 The song was praised by fans who felt it sounded like a classic hit from her, which The Inquisitr noted.
 The track achieved commercial success peaking at No. 7 in Australia and Canada, No. 12 in the U.K., and No. 15 in the U.S.

 On Spotify, it remains her most played song with over 155 million streams.
-Currently, Perry has over 35 million monthly listeners on the app making her the 29th most played act in the world.
+Currently, Perry has over 35 million monthly listeners on the app, making her the 29th most played act in the world.
 On YouTube, the official music video has racked up over 85 million views on her channel.

 In total, Katy has released four studio albums.
-Her debut album, One Of The Boys, rose her to superstardom after the release of her huge hit songs, “I Kissed A Girl” and “Hot N Cold.”
+Her debut album, One of the Boys, rose her to superstardom after the release of her huge hit songs “I Kissed a Girl” and “Hot N Cold.”
 Her second album, Teenage Dream, became her first of three albums to top the U.S. album chart and achieved five No. 1 singles — “California Gurls,” “Teenage Dream,” “Firework,” “E.T.,” and “Last Friday Night (T.G.I.F.).”

 On Instagram, Katy Perry has 84.2 million followers.
 On Twitter, she remains the most followed person on the platform with 107.8 million followers, according to Friend or Follow.